26th Infantry Regiment (United States): In popular culture

 Marvel Superhero Captain America served in 1st Battalion, 26th Infantry Regiment.

 1-26 IN is depicted in the critically acclaimed documentary Restrepo as the unit that replaces The 173rd Airborne Brigade in Korengal Valley, Afghanistan.

+The 2025 film Warfare depicts a real-time recreation of an operation that occurred in Ramadi, Iraq, in November 2006.
+Former Navy SEAL Ray Mendoza was serving with the 26th Infantry Regiment during the events of the film.
+He co-directed it with filmmaker Alex Garland after working on his previous film Civil War as a military advisor.